 I have a daily hands-on experience with *BSD systems, especially FreeBSD, as well as NetBSD, OpenBSD, DragonFlyBSD, and their derivatives.
 Additionally, I work extensively with Linux, with my main choices for servers being Alpine Linux, Debian, and Ubuntu Server (LTS).
 You can find some of my technical insights and discoveries on my blog, IT Notes.

-I live with my wife in the beautiful city of Ferrara, a place that still allows for a good quality of life and is worth experiencing and exploring for its millions of unparalleled views.
+I currently reside with my wife in the picturesque city of Ferrara, a place that offers an exceptional quality of life and countless breathtaking views.

 On behalf of the University of Bologna, I managed the FreeOsZoo project, which collected and made available open-source operating system images for virtual machines.
-The website is currently inaccessible, but a cached version can be viewed on the Internet Archive.
+You can view a cached version of the website on the Internet Archive.

 Beyond my professional interests, I have a wide range of hobbies.
 These include a passion for cars (both owning interesting ones and staying informed about them), motorcycles, genuine music, extensive travel (a true love of mine), and composing music (though this requires the elusive commodities of time and concentration).
 I also have an affinity for capturing the world around me through photography, focusing on details and preserving them for posterity.